 Types of PLA Code Tests

 The PLA code section includes (but is not limited to) Advanced Diagnostic Laboratory Tests (ADLTs) and Clinical Diagnostic Laboratory Tests (CDLTs) as defined under the Protecting Access to Medicare Act of 2014 (PAMA).
 These analyses may include a range of medical laboratory tests including, but not limited to, Multianalyte Assays with Algorithmic Analyses (MAAA) and Genomic Sequencing Procedures (GSP).
 The descriptor nomenclature follows, where possible, existing code conventions (e.g. MAAA, GSP).

 Apply for CPT PLA Codes

-Application submissions are now being accepted for requests for codes to be added to the PLA section of the CPT code set for the winter application cycle ending Jan.
-15
+Application submissions are now being accepted for requests for codes to be added to the PLA section of the CPT code set for the spring application cycle ending April 12

 Review the new codes in the MAAA Guidelines that include PLA (PDF).

 The upcoming agenda for the CPT® Proprietary Laboratory Analyses Panel meeting will be posted on April 19.

 CPT® Proprietary Laboratory Analyses (PLA) Codes Approved by the CPT Editorial Panel